Fact Families Addition And Subtraction

 Q: How do fact families relate to multiplication and division?

 Fact families extend to multiplication and division as well.
-For example, the numbers 2, 3, and 6 form a fact family involving multiplication and division:
+Here's one way to look at it: the numbers 2, 3, and 6 form a fact family involving multiplication and division:

 • Multiplication: 2 x 3 = 6 and 3 x 2 = 6